KyleM157/jettywatch/index.markdown

 | 13:07  | H      |          3.95 |
 | 19:21  | L      |         -0.03 |

-There's hope that a coastal low would kick up enough swell for Saturday that we'd see some waves on Sunday.
-At this point, that low pressure system is expected to stay pretty weak and isn't likely to generate any substantial swell.

-With that said, it wouldn't be surprising if this overperforms the swell table above and the wind be lighter than that forecast.
-It wouldn't be clean, but it'd be doable to fun.
-I'm expecting some longer period swell to be in there, which could boost the size a bit.
-As of 12/23, I'd call for thigh-waist high surf that would be fun at the right spot on a longboard.

-Notes: Don't get your hopes up but it could be better than expected.
-Swell is well directed which will boost the size a bit.
+As of 12/24, this has started to trend way better, though with a more easterly swell direction.
+We're looking at a farily punchy-for-the-size mid period swell from a coastal low pressure system with some interaction with a high pressure system north of the Maritimes.
+That interaction is weak and limits the the amount of size, but we're getting waves, so let's not complain too much.

+Note that the table above is a bit misleading.
+We're going to see a swell mix that'll look something like E 2.5ft@6s and E 1.5@11s on the buoy.
+It doesn't take a whole lot of 11 second swell to boost the wave size, and I'd expect wide spread waist high surf from that mix.

+Wind is still very much up in the air.
+The swell table comes from the GFS model which is suggesting side-offshore winds.
+My preferred wind models are showing light onshore for the AM and switching to S-SSE late AM.
+Either way, it looks like it'll be doable at worst.

+Notes: Swell numbers are expected to move around a little.
+Wind too.
+Check back later.

+Best board: TBD

 ### Looking Ahead

-We could see some swell around 12/29 from a large low pressure system north of the Great Lakes.
-Ideally we'd see a stronger region of high pressure to our east that could boost the winds a bit, but it's too weak/far away to add much.
-I'd give it a 50/50 probability that we see something at this point.
+It's becoming more likely that we see another steep angled south swell on Monday, 12/29.
+Winds should be strong offshore following the passage of a large low pressure system over the Great Lakes, setting up clean, but weak wind swell.

-Things are expected to slow down after 12/28.
+Things are expected to slow down after 12/29.
 We'lll see a large low pressure system impact our region around New Years but it looks like it's too far north to generate swell directly and there's no high pressure system to interact with to aim wind at our region.
 It's too far out to make that call, but that's what the models are showing.
 It wouldn't be crazy to see another steep S/SSW swell from that system, but it would be a weak swell if we see anything (assuming no major changes).

 After that, high pressure moves in and prevents any surf until around Jan.
 5. That'll be the next time period to watch for a decent swell.